 return dist

-3. Function to calculate the inclination
+3. Function to Calculate the Body Posture Inclination

 The angle is the primary deterministic factor for the posture.
-We are using the angle subtended by the neckline and the torso line to the y-axis.
+We use the angle subtended by the neckline and the torso line to the y-axis.
 The neckline connects the shoulder and the eye.
 Here we take the shoulder as the pivotal point.
-Similarly, the torso line connects the hip and the shoulder, where the hip is considered a pivotal point.

 Fig. Neckline inclination measurement

-Taking the neckline as an example, here points are P1(x1, y1) (shoulder), P2(x2, y2) (eye), and P3(x3, y3) (any point on the vertical axis passing through P1).
 Apparently, for P3 x-coordinate is the same as that of P1.
-Since y3 is valid for all y, let’s take y3 = 0 for simplicity.
+Since y3 is valid for all y, let’s take y3 = 0 for our simplicity.

 We take the vector approach to find the inner angle of three points.
 The angle between two vectors P12 and P13 is given by,